Black History and Women’s History: Meeting Josephine Baker at Riad Star

 Mike and Lucie Wood, British owners of Marrakech Riad, added Riad Star in 2010 to their collection of boutique hotels in the medina.
 Mike explained their mission:

 We bought our first riad (Riad Cinnamon) in 2005 after I was introduced to Marrakech by a Moroccan friend.
-We are passionate about introducing our guests to Moroccan culture, especially first time visitors.
+We are passionate about introducing our guests to Moroccan culture, especially first-time visitors.
 As well as the riads we are very involved in a charity which we founded with another English couple.
 It’s called Henna Cafe and has an active programme of education.

 The Pasha Thami el Glaoui formerly owned what is now Riad Star, a guest annex to the palace which is now the Marrakech museum.
 Mike says he learned Josephine Baker stayed there when talking to a neighbor.
 The people of Derb Alilich still remember her warmth and she appreciated theirs.
 In the Josephine Room there’s a window looking onto the street–nonexistent in most riads where windows, doors, and balconies face inward toward private courtyards.
 It is believed the Pasha of Marrakech paid children to sit outside Josephine’s window and read for her while she was convalescing after a nineteen-month stay at a hospital in Casablanca in 1941-42.